TOPS is Different from

 • Incidence or repeat index level surgery (RILS)

-Patients were seen pre-operatively and then at 6 weeks, 3 months, 6 months, 1 year, and 2 years.
-Average follow-up at the final visit was 27 months (range 16 – 35 months) with none being lost to follow-up and no repeat index level surgery.
+Patients were seen pre-operatively and then at 6 weeks, 3 months, 6 months, 1 year, 2 years and at the last visit—which for the cohort was an average of 5 years.
+The range follow-up at the final visit was 55 – 74 months, with none being lost to follow-up.

 Patient reported outcomes (ODI, VAS, SF-12) all showed dramatic improvement at the first post-op time point and these improvements were maintained.
-The charts below summarize these data through 12 months (24 month time point data is not yet analyzed).
+The charts below summarize these data through an average 5-year follow-up.

 In addition to the above, the investigators reported that none of the 10 patients included in the analysis underwent repeat index level surgery and no screw loosening was observed.

-Premia Spine was granted FDA approval to commence an IDE investigation of the TOPS System in 330 to 476 patients at up to 30 investigational centers in the United States.
-Patients are randomized into either the TOPS (220 patients) or fusion arm (110 patients) of the study.
-The study is currently underway.
-As part of the IDE approval, FDA designated the TOPS System as a Category B device and CMS has since granted pre-approval for the coverage of routine care and services, including the device, furnished to Medicare beneficiaries enrolled into this trial.
+Premia Spine completed the enrollment of an FDA-approved investigation of the TOPS System in 300 patients at 37 investigational centers in the United States.
+Patients were randomized into either the TOPS (200 patients) or fusion arm (100 patients) of the study.
+The study is currently in the follow-up phase.
+During the clinical trial phase, the FDA designated the TOPS System as a Breakthrough Device Category, and Medicare (CMS) granted TOPS a Category B pre-approval for the coverage of routine care and services, including the device, furnished to Medicare beneficiaries enrolled into this trial.